TNP's 86th Legislative Session Recap

 (click below - members only will be able to view)

 TNP works to protect, promote, and advance the nurse practitioner profession in Texas, and to achieve greater access to quality health care for patients.
 Some of our key policy issue areas of focus are outlined below.

-1. Full Practice Authority for APRNs (HB 1415/SB 681): legislation that would allow nurse practitioner (NPs) to practice to the full extent of their training and education, remove costly and burdensome regulatory requirements such as signed delegation agreements with physicians, and place NPs under the exclusive regulatory authority of the Texas Board of Nursing.
-HB 1415/SB 681 is supported by a broad-based coalition of over 20 business, consumer, and health care organizations, and is common-sense legislation that will best position Texas to address our growing and changing health care needs.
+- Full Practice Authority (H.B.
+1792/ S.B.
+2438 ): TNP firmly supports legislation that would allow nurse practitioners (NPs) to practice to the full extent of their training and education, remove costly and burdensome regulatory requirements such as signed delegation agreements with physicians, and place NPs under the exclusive regulatory authority of the Texas Board of Nursing.
+A state regulatory system that allows patients full and direct access to all of the services NPs are educated and trained to provide will best position the state to address our current and future health care needs.

-4. APRN Signature Authority (SB 431): legislation recognizing the signature of NPs on health-related forms, including: birth and death certificates, orders for handicap placards, jury duty and immunization waivers, and worker’s compensation forms.
+- Signature Recognition for Worker’s Compensation Forms (H.B.
+387/ S.B.
+1022): TNP supports common-sense legislation recognizing the signature of NPs on health-related forms, including Work Status Reports (DWC-73) for the workers' compensation system.
 Making these changes will allow NPs to serve patients in a more timely and cost-effective manner, while also reducing the medical paperwork burden on both patients and physicians.

 Previous Legislative Sessions